 14.1 The proposal would support existing business and help to secure economic development in accordance with the NPPF.
 It is officer advice that the proposed development is acceptable in terms of principle, the character of the conservation area and in respect of highway and pedestrian safety.
-However, the development is considered to result in a significant loss of amenity for residential occupiers as a result of additional noise disturbance, and there is no means to mitigate this impact.
+However, the development is considered to have an unacceptable impact on residential occupiers as a result of additional noise disturbance.
+There is no means to mitigate this impact and as such the proposal fails to comply with the NPPF and Policy DM5.19 of the Local Plan.

-14.2 The economic benefits of the proposal, the proposed hours of use and the fluctuations in noise levels depending on the intensity of use, have been taken into account.
-The decision is finely balanced, but in officer opinion the benefits of the proposal are not sufficient reason to justify a development that would result in significant harm to the living conditions of residents.
+14.2 The need to support existing business has been taken into account but in officer opinion this is not sufficient reason to justify a development that would result in significant harm to the living conditions of residents.

-14.3 It is considered that the proposal fails to comply with the NPPF and Policy DM5.19 of the Local Plan.
-It is therefore recommended that planning permission is refused.
+14.3 It is therefore recommended that planning permission is refused.